kruize/autotune/design/AutoScalingModeAPI.md

 ### Create Experiment API

 This is quick guide instructions to create experiments using input JSON as follows.
+This API and JSON format are applicable to both currently available autoscaling modes: `auto` and `recreate`.

 **Request**
 `POST /createExperiment`